dalager/dalager/README.md

 ## Hi, I'm Christian Dalager 👋

-## I'm working as a Consultant / Software Engineer / Hands-on Architect at [Eksponent ApS](https://eksponent.com)
+## I'm a Consultant / Software Engineer / Architect at [Eksponent ApS](https://eksponent.com)

 This, though, is my private collection of public repositories -- a wide range of source code artifacts of varying completeness, meningfulness and age in C#, Python, JavaScript and Ruby.

-I'm interested in applied technology and like to explore the possible applications of new tech.
+I'm interested in applied technology and like to explore the possible applications of new tech 🤔

-Some times it silly and serves only as a what-can-I-do-with-this playground.
+Some times it silly and serves only as a what-can-I-do-with-this playground 😄

 <!--